mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step3.md

 app.MapGraphQL();
 ```

-This code will map the endpoint /graphql to your GraphQL code.
+This code will map the endpoint /graphql to your GraphQL server.

 ## Set the GraphQL endpoint as default for the project